LucasBarretto86/LearningMermaid/README.md

 ## Flowchart

-Flowcharts is a diagram used to represent various flows in many different areas, sad mermaid only covers most basic flowcharts.
+Flowcharts is a diagram used to represent various flows in many different areas

-- Types of Flowcharts
+### Types of Flowcharts

 - Basic - To represent the flow from a process
 - Fishbone - Convenient to represent steps to take or paths to follow to reach a goal etc..
 - SDL Diagram - To represent in high-level language procedural diagrams.
 - Data Flow Diagram - To represent the data flow
 - Highlight Flowchart - Basically to highlight group of flows, algorithms, processes and data flows
 - Audit Diagram - Mostly in Finance area
 - Business Process Model -  To modeling business and it's processes
 - System Flowchart - To represent whole system flow
 - Cross-functional Flowchart - To represent correlation of flow between different areas or services
 - Workflow Diagram - To represent various flows used to work

+### Create a Flowchart with Mermaid

+Sad mermaid only covers most basic flowcharts, to create

-### Orientation
+### Flowchart orientation

 - TB - top to bottom
 - TD - top-down/ same as top to bottom